PASSlONE/PASSlONE/README.md

 other interests/general: old Roblox and Roblox myths, Roblox in general, wobbledogs, analog horror eumm I can't remember everything.

 ## lovemail or smth
-najm - youre so cool hello???? i love ur humor sm ^^<br/>
+najm - youre so cool hello????
+I love ur humor sm ^^<br/>
-shosho - you are always so kind to me and i really appreciate it!!<br/>
+shosho - you are always so kind to me, and i really appreciate it!!<br/>
-vivi - hi bro im speedwalking to your house rn!!<br/>
+vivi - hi bro, im speedwalking to your house rn!!<br/>
 mig - your skins are so edible (positively)<br/>
 lena - HI BRO YOURE SO HDFHDHFFHHFHDH I MISS YOU<br/>